theodi/public-procurement/guide.md

 #### Infrastructure data

 Any information assets that are created as the principal output of a government contract are by definition important to government and society.
 Your organisation may have a statutory duty to make the information available, or these data assets may have been listed within the National Information Infrastructure.
+Unless there is a very good reason for this information to be withheld, such as national security or privacy, then it should be available as open data.

 Contracts whose principal output is infrastructure data will need to contain a range of specific requirements about four aspects of its publication: